 Julie has been a mentor with the Annand Program and a spiritual director for years.
 She has a special interest in translating psychological language into theological language, and connecting Sunday worship with daily life.
 Julie is one of the originators of Chapel on the Green in New Haven, a ministry designed especially for those who are temporarily displaced and/or without a job or home.
 She has led bereavement groups for adults and for children ages 6-12.
 She is a mother and grandmother who loves hiking, reading, writing, theatre and music.

 Julie joins our community with her husband David, the Luther Weigle Professor Emeritus of Theology at Yale Divinity School.

 Kathleen, a native Long Islander, has been a resident of Connecticut since 2011, following six years in Boston.
 She was on the Voice and Choral Conducting faculty at Hofstra University for over 25 years, as well as the Music Faculty of Long Island University at CW Post, and on the teaching and conducting staff of the Boston City Singers.
 As a professional singer and conductor she has performed nationally, internationally, and on several recordings.
 Kathleen is also the founder and director of Voci da Camera, a professional chamber choir based on Long Island.

 In her capacity as director of various music ensembles, and director of several church and professional organizations, she administered those programs, chaired several University and church committees, and was responsible for a number of recruitment programs.
 She also arranged and organized all details and procedures for three international choir tours, and the production of two CD’s.

-She is married to Fred Backhaus, and together they have five grown children and four delightful grandchildren, whom they are fortunate to see frequently.
+She is married to Fred Backhaus, and together they have five grown children and five delightful grandchildren, whom they are fortunate to see frequently.